dabeaz/curio/docs/reference.rst

     run(main())

 In this code, the ``consumer()`` is a Curio task and ``producer()`` is a thread.

+If the ``withfd=True`` option is given to a ``UniveralQueue``, it additionally has a ``fileno()`` method that can be passed to various functions that might poll for I/O events.
+When enabled, putting something in the queue will also write a byte of I/O.  This might be useful if trying to pass data from Curio to a foreign event loop.

 Synchronizing with Threads and Processes
 ----------------------------------------